 Biography

 Kaisa Marshall, PhD earned her Ph.D. in Clinical Psychology with a Forensic Emphasis from Sam Houston State University In Huntsville, Texas in 2021.
 She completed her predoctoral internship with the Arkansas State Hospital and then moved to New Mexico to complete her postdoctoral fellowship in forensic psychology with local private practice.
-Following a year of working in a group private practice, Dr. Marshall joined the Department as faculty and helped develop the Division of Forensic Behavioral Sciences, where she currently serves as an Assistant Professor.
+Following a year of working in a group private practice, Dr. Marshall joined the Psychiatry Department as faculty and has since been assisting in the development the Division of Forensic Behavioral Sciences, where she currently serves as an Assistant Professor.
+She also serves as the lead supervisor of the Youth Track for the Forensic Postdoctoral Fellowship.

 Personal Statement

-I have a longstanding interest in working with justice-involved youth, understanding youth developmental psychopathology, and accurate assessment of trauma symptoms in justice involved individuals.
-I am devoted to educating and collaborating with others to improve the quality and efficiency of juvenile forensic evaluations being conducted broadly, but particularly in the state.
+I have a longstanding interest in working with justice-involved youth, understanding youth developmental psychopathology, and accurate assessment of trauma and neurodevelopmental symptoms in justice involved individuals.
+I am devoted to educating and collaborating with others to improve the quality and efficiency of juvenile forensic evaluations being conducted broadly, but particularly in New Mexico.
 A core motivation in professional work is addressing the lack of available resources for justice-involved individuals in New Mexico and bolstering infrastructure for clinical and forensic services through policy, education, and scholarship.
 In this pursuit, I have become involved with various community partners, agencies, and organizations with consistent aims and efforts.
-Those roles include, but are not limited to: the New Mexico Psychological Association (President- Elect), NM Supreme Court Commission on Mental Health and Competency (member of the Juvenile team and Legislative/Rule Change team), NM Sentencing Commission (Behavioral Health Working Group Member).
+Those roles include, but are not limited to: the New Mexico Psychological Association (President), NM Supreme Court Commission on Mental Health and Competency (Co-lead of the Juvenile Team), Children's Court Improvement Commission (Voting Member).

 Areas of Specialty